phborba/qgis-mac-packager/README.md

 4. Run `python3 bundler/qgis-bundler.py` to get `QGIS.app` bundle
 5. Run `python3 packager/qgis-packager.py` to get `qgis.dmg` file
 5. Run `python3 uploader/qgis-uploader.py` to upload to dropbox

+# Upload to Dropbox

+1. Create App with a folder to upload a files, get a token
+2. Create File ~/Projects/dropbox_token.txt and paste the token inside